A Walk Across India

 I won the Rockefeller Fellowship from Harvard when I graduated in 2009.
 The rules are: you can’t work, you can’t study, and you can’t come home.
 Go to one country for a year and immerse yourself in the culture.

 On the advice of Rory Stewart (a professor at Harvard at the time), I walked east from the border of India-Pakistan to the border of India-China.
 The walk took my about 3 months and covered somewhere north of 500 miles.
 I stayed with holy men, truck drivers, farmers, students, shopkeepers.
-Every day started with leaving someone’s home, and every day ended with me being invited into the home of a new family.
+Every day I set out from someone’s home, walked between 5 and 20 miles, and found myself invited into a new family’s home for the evening.